jenniferpham/Tech-Interview-Cheat-Sheet/README.md

     - How to interesting tweets at top of feed
     - User in database
 4. Possible implementation
+  - can start with API design and then draw out components with props
   - focus on data model (Ex: how to store tweets or users or follows in db)
   - I would use web framework taht can easily render list of tweets and easily show on mobile-friendly device
   - Ex: React Native for all 3 (web, android, ios)
+  - Database sql vs no sql
+    - **SQL** SQL databases are valuable in handling structured data, or data that has relationships between its variables and entities.
+Because SQL works with such a strictly predefined schema, it requires organizing and structuring data before starting with the SQL database.
+    - **NoSQL** is a non-relational database, meaning it allows different structures than a SQL database (not rows and columns) and more flexibility to use a format that best fits the data.
-5. Identify and Address Difficulties and Trade-offs
+5. Identify and Address Difficulties and Trade-offs with Scaling and Performance
-  - this shows your eexperience buliding software that you can predict difficulties before starting
+  - this shows your experience buliding software that you can predict difficulties before starting
-6. Scaling, Performance, Trade-offs
   - slow operations should ideally be done asyncronously to avoid making user wait long time
+  - How to handle lots of data
+    - **List virtualization**
+      - So many elements in the DOM can cause two problems: slow initial rendering and laggy scrolling
+      - render to the DOM only what is visible to the user and unload them when they are not by replacing them with new ones
+      - Then, when scrolling, the remaining list items render while replacing the items that exit the viewport
+      - Libraries: `react-window` and `react-virtualized`
+    - **Pagination**
+      - split our large dataset into chunks ( or pages ) that we can gradually fetch and display to the user, thus reducing the load on the database
+      - **Pagination** works best on websites where users are looking for specific pieces of content, not just browsing content. **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting.
+      - Pro:
+        - can save your spot and go back to it
+      - Con:
+        - extra action to click
+      - Types
+        1. **Offset Pagination**
+          - `limit` - Number of rows to fetch from the database
+          - `offset` - Number of rows to skip.
+Offset is like a page number, but with a bit of math around it (offset = (page-1) * limit)
+          -offset in databases is implemented in a way that loops through rows to know how many should be skipped.
+That means that the higher our offset is, the longer our database query will take.
+        2. **Cursor Pagination**
+          - `limit` - Same as before, amount of rows we want to show on one page
+          - `cursor` - ID of a reference element in the list.
+This can be the first item if you're querying the previous page and the last item if querying the next page
+          - `cursorDirection` - If user clicked Next or Previous (after or before)
+          - solve all issues that offset pagination has — performance, missing data and data duplication
+          - Queries that use a `cursor` instead of `offset` are more performant because the WHERE query helps skip unwanted rows, while OFFSET needs to iterate over them, resulting in a full-table scan.
+Skipping rows using WHERE can get even faster if you set up proper indexes on your IDs.
+The index is created by default in case of your primary key.
+    - **Infinite scrolling**: web-design technique that loads content continuously as the user scrolls down the page, eliminating the need for pagination
+      - good for browsing lists and feeds or discovery, without extra clicks/taps
+      - not good if you have a call to action at bottom.
+Endless scrolling is not recommended for goal-oriented finding tasks.
+      - API implemented similar to pagination
+      - **Pagination** works best on websites where users are looking for specific pieces of content. **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting.
+      - Cons
+        - can’t bookmark their location and come back to it later like pagination
+        - lack of footer
+        - irrelevant scrollbar
+    - **Content Delivery Network (CDN)** - CDN servers may be geographically closer to user, so responses may come back faster
     - **Caching** - going from server to database is very expensive.
-Must get data first time but you can cache t in memory store like Redis.
+Must get data first time but you can cache in memory store like Redis to reduce hitting the database
         - simple key-value pairing and sits btw app and db
         - when app requests info, it
           1) tries cache first
           2) if cache doesn't contain that key -> go to db to look
         - u can cache a query, its results or specific object (like rendered version of website or most recent blog post)
         - used cached version  Ex: display page that lists popular posts and comments that are slightly out of date
+  - improve user experience (React)
+    - **Optimistic UI** is a pattern that you can use to simulate the results of a mutation and update the UI even before receiving a response from the server.
+      - instead of waiting for response from server, we can display that it was updated on UI, and save message in **queue** like SQS.
+When it is ready to be run, it can trigger a function or lambda to update the item in the database.
+    - **lazy loading images** we can wait until each of the images is about to appear in the viewport before we render them in the DOM
+      - Similar to the concept of windowing mentioned above, lazy loading images prevents the creation of unnecessary DOM nodes, boosting the performance of our React application.
+    - **useCallback** hook to remember function
+    - **useMemo** hook to remember calculation based on same input and output
+    - **code-splitting**
+      - By default, when a React application renders in a browser, a “bundle” file containing the entire application code loads and serves to users at once.
+This file generates by merging all the code files needed to make a web application work.
+      - bundling is useful because it reduces the number of HTTP requests a page can handle.
+However, as an application grows, the file sizes increase, thus increasing the bundle file.
+At a certain point, this continuous file increase slows the initial page load, reducing the user’s satisfaction.
+      - React allows us to split a large bundle file into multiple chunks using dynamic import() followed by lazy loading these chunks on-demand using the React.lazy
+      ```
+        // before
+        import Home from "./components/Home";
+        import About from "./components/About";

+        // after
+        const Home = React.lazy(() => import("./components/Home"));
+        const About = React.lazy(() => import("./components/About"));
+      ```

   - **Load Balancer**: balances/distribbutes load to different servers so 1 server isn't overloaded and crash
     - frontend can also be thrown behind load balancer
   - Ex: Some urls infrequently accessed and others can peak (popular form in Reddit) -> don't want it to constantly hit db so use a memory store